Manishh09/javascript-challenges/README.md

 ### Why this repo?:
-- For learning basic coding questions in JavasSript
+- For learning basic coding questions in JavasScript
 - Helps cracking interviews
-- Builds basic knowledge on JavaScript concepts